Jan. 6 panel says Trump, far-right groups responsible for insurrection - NewsBreak

 Jan.
 6 panel says Trump, far-right groups responsible for insurrection

-U.S. Capitol Police Officer Caroline Edwards, left, and Nick Quested, a documentary filmmaker who was embedded with the Proud Boys, a far-right militia group, testify during a hearing by the Select Committee to Investigate the January 6th Attack on the U.S. Capitol on June 9, 2022, in Washington, D.C.
+(L-R) U.S. Capitol Police Officer Caroline Edwards and Nick Quested, a documentary filmmaker who was embedded with the Proud Boys, a far-right militia group, testify during a hearing by the Select Committee to Investigate the January 6th Attack on the U.S. Capitol on June 09, 2022 in Washington, DC.
 The bipartisan committee, which has been gathering evidence related to the January 6 attack at the U.S. Capitol for almost a year, will present its findings in a series of televised hearings.
-(Drew Angerer/Getty Images)
+(Photo by Drew Angerer/Getty Images)

 A widely anticipated hearing Thursday by the U.S. House committee investigating the Jan.
 6, 2021, attack on the U.S. Capitol alleged two groups supporting then-President Donald Trump planned the riot to stop the transfer of presidential power — while Trump tacitly endorsed the insurrection and was indifferent to calls to hang then-Vice President Mike Pence.